atapas/nextjs-playground/README.md

-Create using for [Learn Next.js](https://nextjs.org/learn).
+Created using [Learn Next.js](https://nextjs.org/learn).
 This is to change and grow with `NEXT.js` learning!